KannonZenetism/zenetism-field-physics/the-zenetist-canon/introductory-orientation/zenetism-in-plain-language.md

 Here is the honest answer.
 Ordinary words drift.
 "Energy" means one thing in physics and something entirely different in a wellness studio; "ego" meant one thing to Freud and means another on social media; "manifestation" has traveled so far from its roots that no two users mean the same thing by it.
 When a framework builds on words like these, the framework dissolves into whatever its readers already assumed — and twenty-two years of distinctions dissolve with it.
 Every serious discipline learned this long ago: medicine, law, and mathematics all stabilize their terms, precisely so that meaning survives transmission.

 Zenetism's coined vocabulary is not a wall to keep readers out.
 It is a fence around meanings — built so that the ideas stay whole while they travel.
-The strange words are the system doing, at the level of language, exactly what it describes everywhere else: holding a pattern together against drift.
+The strange words are the system doing, in the register of language, exactly what it describes everywhere else: holding a pattern together against drift.
 This document is the doorway; the terminology is the reason there is still a house behind the door.

 ## What the System Is For